 If your previous request for testing accommodations was denied, for a future exam administration, you may may resubmit an accommodations request that includes additional information.
 However, further documentation will not change the outcome if the information provided in the new report is inconsistent with the claimed disability or relevant functional limitations.

-1 If the documentation that is submitted by the deadline is not sufficient to establish a qualified disability, it is not NABNE’s responsibility to obtain additional required information.
+1 If the documentation submitted to NABNE by the deadline is not sufficient to establish that the applicant has a disability for which testing accommodations are warranted, it is not NABNE’s responsibility to follow up and obtain the required information.

 2 For example, cognitive/developmental/psychological disorders will be appropriately evaluated by a neurophsycologist.